Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 ### Making Git commands run fast

 So how does all of this help with making Git commands fast?
-Nothing we've discussed so far helps with that directly (downloading files on demand is great, and helps with download times, but if Git decides to walk every file in the repo during a status or checkout command, all of that lazy downloading is moot), so let's cover some more background and then we can get into the crux of the solution.
+Nothing we've discussed so far helps with that directly.
+Downloading files on demand is great, and helps with download times, but if Git decides to walk every file in the repo during a status or checkout command, all of that lazy downloading is moot.
+So let's cover some more background and then we can get into the crux of the solution.

 As we discussed in a